oliviawestmacottssw/SSW.Rules.Content/rules/meeting---do-you-know-what-to-prepare-for-each-meeting/rule.md

 Planning meetings** - all members of the team must be well prepared by:

 - Having all bugs and PBIs up-to-date on the backlog
-- Having all PBIs on the backlog “groomed” in order of priority (according to the Product Owner)​
+- Having all PBIs on the backlog “groomed” in order of priority (according to the Product Owner)
 - Understanding all PBIs and the Product Owner’s priorities
 - Being responsible on estimates
 - Volunteering to work on PBIs and tasks, even if they are not related to your best skills – read <br>      [Do you encourage multi-skilled teams?](/Pages/BeingMultiSkilled.aspx)

-​